-I manage a few servers for myself, friends and family as well as for the Libravatar project.
+I manage a few servers for myself, friends and family and used to maintain some for the Libravatar project.
 Here is how I customize recent releases of Debian on those servers.

 Hardware tests